mrrfv/open-android-backup/README.md

 1. `unattended_mode` - Instead of waiting for a key press, sleeps for 10 seconds.
 Can be any value.
 2. `selected_action` - What the script should do when run.
 Possible values are `Backup` and `Restore` (case sensitive).
-3. `archive_path` - Path to the backup that should be restored.
+3. `archive_path` - Path to the backup.
+Works for both actions.
 4. `archive_password` - Backup password.

 ## Building companion app